wragge/dfat-documents-web/_volumes/volume-5-1941-july-1942-june/359-dr-h-v-evatt-minister-for-external-affairs-to-mr-j-m-mcmillan-third-secretary-of-the-legation-in-washington.md

 12 Director, Australian News and Information Bureau, New York.

 13 This is possibly a reference to Cecil Brown, who later in 1942 published a book entitled Suez to Singapore, of which Evatt was highly critical.
-See Evatt's cablegrams SL67 and SW102 of 27 October 1942 on External Affairs Dept file Spares, Drafts &amp; Master Sheets-Outwards 'Special' cables.
+See Evatt's cablegrams SL67 and SW102 of 27 October 1942 on External Affairs Dept file Spares, Drafts  & Master Sheets-Outwards 'Special' cables.

 14 Minister to China.